hai-h-nguyen/RL-package-installation/README.md

 export LD_LIBRARY_PATH=/usr/local/cuda-8.0/lib64/
 ```

-- Check installation (restart or log-out first), you should see Pass result
+- Check installation (have to restart or log-out first), you should see Pass result
 ```
 source ~/.bashrc
 cd /usr/local/cuda-8.0/samples/1_Utilities/deviceQuery